-The Treasurer of Western Australia has given written notice to the Economic Regulation Authority (the Authority) to undertake an inquiry into Western Australia's home indemnity insurance arrangements.
+On 5 June 2012, the Treasurer of Western Australia gave written notice to the Economic Regulation Authority (the Authority) to undertake an inquiry into Western Australia's home indemnity insurance arrangements.

-The inquiry has been referred to the Authority under section 38(1)(a) of the Economic Regulation Authority Act 2003, which provides for the Treasurer to refer to the Authority inquiries on any matter relating to an industry that is not a regulated industry.
+The inquiry was referred to the Authority under section 38(1)(a) of the Economic Regulation Authority Act 2003, which provides for the Treasurer to refer to the Authority inquiries on any matter relating to an industry that is not a regulated industry.